kkadatoka/MailSweep/README.md

 ## How to run

-1. install uv (if you don't have it)
+1. Install uv (if you don't have it)

    ```bash
    curl -LsSf https://astral.sh/uv/install.sh | sh